trotelalexandre/clean-that-system/README.md

 - 🌐 **Network Check**: Does your internet speed need a tune-up?
 We got you!
 - 🧑‍💻 **Browser Cache Cleanup**: Because who doesn’t love clearing cache? 🥳
 - 🐳 **Docker Image Management**: Keep your Docker images tidy and efficient!
-- 🧹 **Dry Run and Backup Options**: Don't worry, no system changes unless you say so!
+- 🧹 **Dry Run Options**: Don't worry, no system changes unless you say so!

 ## Installation